Weighted Circle Fusion: Ensembling Circle Representation from Different Object Detection Results: Experiments

-This study embarked on a comprehensive evaluation of object detection models, leveraging the CircleNet architecture with dla-34~\cite{yu2018deep} as the fundamental backbone for each model.
-To enrich the diversity of learning and ensure a comprehensive understanding, the training dataset for each of the five models was meticulously curated with slight variations.
-This strategic diversity is aimed at encompassing a broad spectrum of scenarios and enhancing the robustness of the models.
-Upon completion of training, which extended across 30 epochs for each model, the outputs generated by these models were refined through the application of the Non-Maximum Suppression algorithm.
+In this part of the experiment, we compared three ensemble methods: NMS, Soft-NMS, and WCF, as well as the results from five models and their plus version.
+Each model was enhanced by the addition of 40,000 glomeruli training data, leading to improved performance.
+These 40,000 glomeruli were derived from an additional collection of 100,000 glomeruli, with a 20,000 overlap between each model.

-In the experiment, our WCF method was configured with specific parameters: a circle Intersection Over Union threshold set at 0.5, a ``T count'' threshold of 2, and a ``T score'' threshold of 0.9.
-The initial phase of the experiments involved applying the WCF algorithm to the outputs previously refined by the NMS algorithm.
-This fusion process is aimed at amalgamating the strengths of individual detections into a singular, more accurate detection result.
-The effectiveness of the WCF-fused results was meticulously evaluated, comparing it against the performances of the individual models as well as against outcomes obtained through traditional NMS and the more nuanced Soft NMS techniques, with cIOU thresholds set at 0.5 and 0.3, respectively.
+Our WCF method was configured with specific parameters: a circle Intersection Over Union (cIOU) threshold of 0.5.
+For the experiments in this paper, "T count" is set to 2 and "T score" is set to 0.9.
+Initially, the WCF algorithm was applied to the outputs refined by the NMS algorithm to combine the strengths of individual detections into a single, more accurate result.
+The effectiveness of the WCF-fused results was meticulously evaluated and compared against the performance of individual models, traditional NMS, and Soft-NMS, with cIOU thresholds set at 0.5 and 0.3, respectively.